 Also, Niffenegger here is showing the fear she and many other authors have that calling it sci-fi will immediately half its readership.

-But at its core, it's a basic misunderstanding of science fiction, fantasy and speculative fiction.
+But at its core, it's a basic misunderstanding of science fiction and fantasy.

 The fact remains that as critics can't or won't take our genre seriously, many authors won't want to admit to writing science fiction and fantasy.